Windows81/Roblox-Freedom-Distribution/README.md

 ... player -rh 172.88.194.43 -p 2005
 ```

-## Config File Structure
+## `GameConfig.toml` Structure

-This is current as of 0.48.0.
+This specification is current as of 0.50.3.
 Some options might be different in future versions.

 ### Special Types